ruggeri/tech-notes/math/strang.md

 through the columns, each time subtracting out the projection of the previous columns.
 This gives you an orthogonal component `Q`, and a matrix `R` which reflects the changes you made.

+My understanding is that `LU` is preferred to `QR` for inversion, since `QR` takes about twice as many operations.
+But I think `QR` is found useful when you don't have a square matrix (which happens for instance when you want to do an SVD), which `LU` decomposition requires.
+I also read that QR is more numerically stable.

 ## Determinant formula